-There are many opportunities to study with us and to join our thriving interdisciplinary early-career community.
+There are many opportunities to train with us and to learn about local and global water challenges.

 We are involved in two Centres for Doctoral Training.
 Between them, the WISE and FRESH centres are training over 120 students across the Great West Alliance (GW4).